Particular/docs.particular.net/nservicebus/azure-service-bus/configuration/azureservicebusqueueconfig.md

 ---
-title: Azure Service Bus Transport Configuration
+title: Azure Service Bus Transport Queue Configuration Section
-summary: Configuring Azure ServiceBus as transport
+summary: Configuring Azure Service Bus as transport
 tags:
 - Azure
 - Cloud
 - Configuration
 ---

-## Version 6 and below
+## AzureServiceBusQueueConfig (Version 6 and below)

 The default settings can be overridden by adding a configuration section called `AzureServiceBusQueueConfig` to the web.config or app.config files: